lewisKendall-Jones/Faulty-Button-Inspector/README.md

-# Product Inspector
+# Recursive Image Inspector
-This program is intended for the usage of quality control in manufacturing.
+This program is designed for the purpose of quality control in manufacturing.

 Using image processing with .ppm formatting, this program searches for defects in products, such as buttons, by comparing the highest pixel count of all products to the pixel count of each product.
 The pixel counts of